 Although I doubt many people have considerable amounts of vegetables, but in the case of a power outage this will last a lot longer than any meat.
 As in the case of meat, the biggest threat for them to not go bad is condensed water, as usually these vegetables are packed in plastic bags not allowing the vegetables to “breathe”.
 Once you see water droplets on the plastic bags or on the actual vegetables take them out and let them dry.

-Depending on the local climate these can be still consumed days after being in room temperature.
+Depending on the local climate these can be still consumed days after being at room temperature.

 Not so perishable items

-Your fridge probably contains items which are not easily perishable like cheese, soda, pickled foods, jams, peanut butter and so on.
+Your fridge probably contains items that are not easily perishable like cheese, soda, pickled foods, jams, peanut butter and so on.
 Just be careful with cheese as not all that resistant to higher temperatures, usual cheese with the least amount of water it has the less likely it will be to perish fast.
-The softer the cheese is the more water it contains, hard cheese like Parmesan will have no problem beeing fresh even if in room temperature, just make sure that condensed water isn’t forming on it.
+The softer the cheese is the more water it contains, hard cheese like Parmesan will have no problem being fresh even if at room temperature, just make sure that condensed water isn’t forming on it.

 Fridges are very well insulated to keep their contents cold, however, this also is viable with warmer temperatures.
 If the outside temperature is colder than the temperature inside your fridge you will still get water droplets forming on your food due to the big difference between the inside and outside temperatures.
 In addition to this even if it is snow outside the sun can heat up your fridge and once it does your fridge will start radiating warm temperatures both inside and outside.

-Winter power outage is a two-edged sword, you no longer have to worry about your food going bad but you have to worry about how you will heat your home if you want more information on the subject check out my article on Prepping for a winter power outage.
-During winter time you can simply take out the contents of your fridge and put it somewhere safe outside, keep in mind to place it where the sun doesn’t shine on your food as this could still affect your food.
+Winter power outage is a two-edged sword, you no longer have to worry about your food going bad but you have to worry about how you will heat your home if you want more information on the subject than check out my article on Prepping for a winter power outage ( Everything you need to know ).
+During wintertime, you can simply take out the contents of your fridge and put it somewhere safe outside, keep in mind to place it where the sun doesn’t shine on your food as this could still affect your food.
 In addition to this, you should also keep in mind not to put anything on the ground as once the snow starts melting due to the outside temperature or due to the sun you could find your foods in a puddle of water which inevitably will go bad.

 Power outages can happen at any point, most of these power outages last only a couple of hours.
 But in some local SHTF events, you could find yourself without power for days or even weeks.
 If you live in a disaster-prone area it is wise to have a list of items which you constantly have at your home, this way you will not be among the other people trampling each other for a gallon of water at your local supermarket.